stadust/pointercrate/doc/200_account/000_register.md

 <div class='info-yellow'>
 <b>Rate Limits:</b><br>
-This endpoint is ratelimited at 1 requests per hour
+This endpoint is ratelimited at 1 successful request per day
 </div>

 Registers a new pointercrate account.